Kamta-Rawlings/Python_Analysed_Projects/readme.md

 # Python Tutorial Series

+## Disclaimer:
+This tutorial series is created solely for learning purposes and to help build programming skills.
+The exercises and solutions included here are based on questions from the UHasselt Python course (Master in Data Science).
+They are provided for educational use only.
+If you are currently enrolled in the course, please use these materials responsibly.
+Avoid submitting these solutions as your own work and always follow your institution's academic integrity guidelines.
+Use the provided explanations to understand the logic, not just copy it.

 Welcome to the **Python Tutorial Series**! 🎉

 This repository contains a structured collection of Python projects designed to help beginners grow from foundational concepts to more advanced Python programming.